jtroo/keyberon/README.md

+# kanata-keyberon-deprecated

+## Deprecation notice

+This repository is deprecated.
+It has been moved into the [kanata repository](https://github.com/jtroo/keyberon).

-# Note
+## Note

-This is a fork intended for use by the [kanata keyboard remapper software](https://github.com/jtroo/kanata).
+This is a fork intended for use by the [kanata keyboard remapper software](https://github.com/jtroo/keyberon).
-Please make contributions to the original project.
+Please make contributions to the [original project](https://github.com/TeXitoi/keyberon) where applicable.